DKenefake/SmallPRNG/BigCrushResults/readme.md

 # TestU01 - Crush

-Crush a testing suite that tests the statistical quality of pseudo random generator algorithms.
+Crush is a suite that tests the statistical quality of pseudo random generator algorithms.
 There are 3 differnt levels of test, 'small crush', 'medium crush' and 'big crush'.
 I am testing the 32 bit outputs of these generators on a random seed, as well as the bit reversed outputs.
 I will summarize these in a table as well as include the program outputs in this directory so that you can see what tests were failed.

 The number in front of F indicates the number of tests that have failed, and the number in front of S refers to the number of improbable results but not near impossible results.
 If nothing is marked, then it passes all tests without suspicious results.

+These are all run on using different seeds.

 ## Nonreversed PRNG Results